Medazzaland

-Medazzaland is the ninth studio album by English new wave band Duran Duran.
-It was released on 14 October 1997 by Capitol Records.
-The album was never officially released physically in Europe until 2022, and was solely released in North America, Latin America and Japan.
+Medazzaland is the ninth studio album by the English pop rock band Duran Duran.
+It was released on 14 October 1997 by Capitol Records solely in North America, Latin America and Japan.
+The title is a reference to the anesthetic midazolam, which Simon Le Bon was given during dental surgery.
 It reached number 58 on the Billboard 200 and number 66 on RPM's albums chart.

-The front cover features a painting of the band by artist Andrew Day, who created the album artwork, including a pastiche of Patrick Nagel's iconic cover for Rio.

-Background

-The album is the follow-up to the poorly received covers album Thank You, and bassist John Taylor left the band in January 1997 before recording was complete.
-With only three members remaining – Nick Rhodes, Simon Le Bon and Warren Cuccurullo – Duran Duran wrote and recorded several new tracks for the album, and re-recorded songs previously done with Taylor.
-His work remains on only four songs.
-Cuccurullo later stated that most of the finished album was reworked TV Mania material originally written by himself and Rhodes.

-The dismal performance of the album led in part to the dissolution of the band's contract with EMI after almost two decades.
-EMI gave the band ownership rights and the master tapes to the Medazzaland album, as well as several unreleased audio and videotapes of their 1995 and 1997 concerts.
-It was rumoured that the band would independently release the album in the UK, but they went on to sign with Hollywood Records and released Pop Trash instead.
-Even though Medazzaland was available in Europe as an import or digital download, it was only in 2021 (when the band signed a deal for the album with BMG), when it was officially released in the UK on various digital platforms.
+Medazzaland was available in Europe as an import or digital download, it was only in 2021 (when the band signed a deal for the album with BMG), when it was officially released in the UK on various digital platforms.
 A physical 25th anniversary release on CD and coloured vinyl followed in 2022.